Joseph Edward Nuttgens: Personal life

 He married Kathleen Mary Clarke in 1924 and they had five children; she died in 1937.
-Nuttgens married Daphne Reid in 1940, sister of ‘The Colditz Story’ author Pat Reid, and they had eight more children.
+Nuttgens married Daphne Reid in 1940, sister of ‘The Colditz Story' author Pat Reid, and they had eight more children.
 Joseph E Nuttgens was the father of Patrick Nuttgens, architect and academic; Joseph Ambrose Nuttgens, stained glass designer; John Nuttgens, ceramicist; Susan Nuttgens, ceramicist; Alice Nuttgens, saddler and leather worker.
 He was also the grandfather of the cinematographer Giles Nuttgens, the composer Sandy Nuttgens, the broadcaster Peg Alexander and 41 further grandchildren, among them, artists, musicians, chefs, broadcasters, entrepreneurs, and naturalists.

-Nuttgens is buried in Speen Baptist churchyard, near High Wycombe, alongside his wife Daphne Margaret Nuttgens.
-Eric Gill is also buried in the churchyard.

-After his father’s death, a son, Joseph Ambrose Nuttgens, continued as a stained glass designer at North Dean and at Piggott's Hill.
+After his father's death, a son, Joseph Ambrose Nuttgens, continued as a stained glass designer at North Dean and at Piggott's Hill.